MetalBotics/MetalFiles/README.md

 ---

 MetalFiles is purpose-built for secure, temporary transfer of sensitive files, minimizing risks and friction.
-Discord and Drive are better for collaboration, but not for sharing secrets or files that should disappear after use.
+MetalFiles is not a file storage system, it's a system used to only transfer files between two devices.